datopian/flowershow/site/content/docs/table-of-contents.md

 ![[rhs-toc.jpg]]

 ### ToC on all pages
-To enable ToC on all the markdown pages (except homepage), simply set the table of contents variable to true in your config file as seen below:
+To enable ToC on all the markdown pages, simply set a `tableOfContents` variable to true in your config file as shown below:

 ```js
 // config.js